GioeleGrecoMe/MusicalTree/README.md

 The graphical component can be devided in two time-dependent macro classes:
  - instantaneous reactive components
  - stored datas component: tree.
+#### Color selection
+Colors and sounds are associated by the superposition of the color chromatic wheel and the music chromatic wheel.
+The light intensity is associated to the intensity of the sound.
+This synaesthetics choices are very common in classical music since the 700’.

 ### Tree
 The main component is the tree, starting from the "3D fractal tree"(https://www.youtube.com/watch?v=JcopTKXt8L8) was created some functions that make tree interact with the stored sound datas.
 Tree grows trhought points that are calculated and stored during all the time.